Apply for a Snack Food Trading License in Dubai

 Compliance and Ongoing Requirements

 Snack food traders operating from Dubai South must adhere to UAE food safety regulations, including proper labelling in Arabic and English, halal certification where applicable, and compliance with shelf-life and storage requirements.
-Annual licence renewal is required, and businesses must maintain valid establishment cards and employee visas.
+Annual license renewal is required, and businesses must maintain valid establishment cards and employee visas.
 Import consignments may be subject to inspection by Dubai Municipality upon entry into the UAE.

 Why Dubai Is Well Positioned for Snack Food Trade